KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 ```

 This state is only changed in Vulkan functions that require external synchronization of the `VkCommandPool` handle.
-TODO: currently this object is not lock guarded but it could be converted to work like `DESCRIPTOR_POOL_STATE`, which is.
+TODO: currently this object is not lock guarded but it could be converted to work like `vvl::DescriptorPool`, which is.

 ### VkCommandBuffer / CMD_BUFFER_STATE